-Table N° 9 Breakdown of the indicators and aspects included in the tools (survey)
+Table N° 9 Costa Rica.
+Breakdown of the indicators and aspects included in the tools (survey)

-Factors Service of Fixed Telephony (traditional basic and VoIP) Service of mobile te-lephony and mobile internet Service of Fixed Internet Service of paid television Personalized attention -The attention received by the person -Time person waited on hold until served -The attention received by the person who responded -The solution to the problem or question asked Telephone attention -Time person waited on hold until serv -The attention received by the person -The solution to the problem or questi who responded Delivery of the Service -Wait time between the moment the service was contracted until it was installedAttention of the people who installed the service -Correct and functional installation of the serviceCorrect and functional installation of the serviceCorrect and functional activation of the ServiceWait time between contracting of the service and installationAttention of the personnel who arrived to installed the service Correct and functional activation of the Service.
-Repairs -Attention received at time the issue was reported -Promptness in the solution of the issue reported. -Solution to the issue reported.
+Factors Service of Fixed Telephony (traditional basic and VoIP) Service of mobile telephony and mobile internet Service of Fixed Internet Service of paid television Personalized attention -Time person waited on hold until serv -The attention received by the person -The solution to the problem or questi who responded Telephone attention -Time person waited on hold until serv -The attention received by the person -The solution to the problem or questi who responded Delivery of the Service -Wait time between the moment the service was contracted until it was installedAttention of the people who installed the service -Correct and functional installation of the serviceCorrect and functional installation of the serviceCorrect and functional activation of the ServiceWait time between contracting of the service and installationAttention of the personnel who arrived to installed the service Correct and functional activation of the Service.
+Repairs -Attention received at time the issue was reported -Promptness in the solution of the issue reportedSolution to the issue reported.
 Invoicing of the service Only for post-paid clients: -Delivery of the invoice before the due dateClarity and detail on the invoice -Accurateness of the amount invoiced.
 Only for clients of Pre-paid lines: -Easiness to recharge -Number of locations available for recharge -Time elapsed until the recharge is confirmed -Adequate reduction of balances as these are consumed.
 Only for post-paid clients: -Delivery of the invoice before the due date Clarity and detail on the invoice -Accurateness of the amount invoiced.
-Only for clients of Prepaid lines: -Easiness to recharge -Number of locations available for recharge -Time elapsed until the recharge is confirmed -Adequate reduction of balances as these are consumed. e invoice
+Only for clients of Prepaid lines: -Easiness to recharge -Number of locations available for recharge -Time elapsed until the recharge is confirmed -Adequate reduction of balances as these are consumed. -Delivery of the invoice before the due date Clarity and detail on the invoice -Accurateness of the amount invoiced

-Factors Service of Fixed Telephony (traditional basic and VoIP) Service of mobile te-lephony and mobile internet Service of Fixed Internet Service of paid television Operation of the service - Quality of the call -The possibility to use the service all timesTime elapsed between dialing and hearing the tone -The service regarding calls without interruptions -The quality of the call on international callsCalls to telephone numbers that do not belong to the operator providing the service. -Areas of coverage -The possibility to use the service all times, when there is coverage -Quality of the communication once the call starts The service regarding calls without interruptions -Duration of delivery of text messagesPossibility call telephone numbers that do not belong to the operatorThe areas of coverage/maps of speed published by the operator -The quality of the Mobile Data Transfer service once the communication startsMobile Data Transfer service without interruptions once the connection startsSpeed of the service of Mobile Data Transfer contracted.
+Factors Service of Fixed Telephony (traditional basic and VoIP) Service of mobile telephony and mobile internet Service of Fixed Internet Service of paid television Operation of the service - Quality of the call -The possibility to use the service all timesTime elapsed between dialing and hearing the tone -The service regarding calls without interruptions -The quality of the call on international callsCalls to telephone numbers that do not belong to the operator providing the service. -Areas of coverage -The possibility to use the service all times, when there is coverage -Quality of the communication once the call starts The service regarding calls without interruptions -Duration of delivery of text messagesPossibility call telephone numbers that do not belong to the operatorThe areas of coverage/maps of speed published by the operator -The quality of the Mobile Data Transfer service once the communication startsMobile Data Transfer service without interruptions once the connection startsSpeed of the service of Mobile Data Transfer contracted.
 Possibility to use the Fixed Data Transfer Service all timesQuality of the data transfer service ones the communication s startsFixed data transfer service without interruptions once the connection starts -Speed of the Fixed Data Transfer service contracted.
 Clarity of the sound -Clarity of the image -Possibility to use the service at all times -Quality of the signal -Quality of the High Definition (HD) format when applicable.